cmaciasjimenez/nextjs-typescript-tailwind-template/README.md

 ```bash
 npm install
 ```

-Open the project in VScode and install the required extensions
+Open the project in VScode and install the **required extensions**

 - ESLint
 - Prettier - Code formatter
 - Tailwind CSS IntelliSense

-To help with faster development, some other extensions are recommended
+To help with faster development, some other extensions are **recommended**

 - ES7+React/Redux/React-Native snippets
+- Code Spell Checker
+- DotENV
 - Turbo Console Log
+- Import Cost

-Some VScode settings that should be enabled
+Some **VScode settings** that should be enabled

 ```
 "css.lint.unknownAtRules": "ignore",